centreon/centreon-archived/doc/upgrade/from_packages.rst

 The RPM structure has changed between Centreon 2.3.x and Centreon 2.4.0.

-In order to upgrade Centreon, you must choose between two base templates :
+In order to upgrade Centreon, you must choose between two base templates:
 ``Centreon Engine and Centreon Broker`` or ``Nagios and Ndo2db``.

 This choice is based on your monitoring engine.